 - Limited Liability Limited Partnerships (LLLP) – Structured like a LP, it consists of one or more general partners and one or more limited partners.
 The general partners manage the LLLP, while the limited partners only hold a financial interest.

 - Limited Liability Company (LLC) – Formed by one or more individuals under state law and is governed by the Articles of Organization filed with the state and the Operating Agreement.
 It is a hybrid business entity that shares the characteristics of a corporation and a partnership or sole proprietorship.

 - S Corporation – A corporation organized under state law that has elected to be treated as a subchapter S corporation under federal tax law.

 - C Corporation (Regular corporation) – Corporations can be closely held (have a few shareholders) or be publicly traded.
 The corporation’s shareholders elect directors and officers to manage the business of the corporation.

 - Non-profit corporation – An entity that is formed for a socially beneficial and not-for-profit purpose.
 This status allows it to be exempt from federal taxation.

 Need Legal Guidance?
-Contact Salvador Phillips, PLLC.
+Contact Salvador Law Group.

 There are many advantages and disadvantages to the aforementioned business entities.
 We can carefully review the details of your business and recommend what kind of entity would be the best one for you.
 Whether you are a looking to start a business or are already running a business, you can place your trust in our legal insight and experience.